plandes/util/doc/command-line.md

 The `config_imp` section is indicated as an importation section in the [cli-config.conf] resource library.
-The special syntax `^{config_path}` indicates to load the file given by the `--config` option and `^{override}` loads the configuration given in the `--override` option.
-Finally the `obj.conf` is loaded all in this order.
+The special syntax `^{config_path}` indicates to load the file given by the `--config` option and `^{override}` loads the configuration given in the `--override` option (see the [ConfigurationOverrider] first pass application).

+Finally, the `obj.conf` is loaded after the user and overriding configuration all in this order.
 The developer can change this order to allow overriding or re-overriding configuration based on the needs of the application.

-Given we have one specific configuration file, we can set it as the default so the user need not specify it in the `app.conf` with:
+Since we have only one configuration file, we can set it as the default so the user need not specify it.
+To do this we add the following to `app.conf` with:
 ```ini
 # set the default configuration file
 [config_cli_decorator]